 Yes.
 Maybe.
 Depends.

 First off, you can double/triple/etc. your path count–depending on how many vmkernel adapters you add.
-ESXi only allows 32 paths per datastore (this limit still exists even with vSphere 6.7), so you could potentially reach that limit.
+ESXi only allows 8 paths per iSCSI datastore (this limit still exists even with vSphere 6.7), so you could potentially reach that limit (they support 32 for FC, so if you want more for iSCSI please tell VMware).
 Once you hit that limit, the specific paths that are dropped cannot really be predicted.
-So make sure you stay at 32 or lower.
+So make sure you stay at 8 or lower.
 This is of course IF your subnets can route to one another.
 If they can’t then you will still only have the paths local to your host subnet.

 Again, if you are running a version of ESXi prior to 6.5, routing is not supported with port binding.
 So in other words, I would not be able to use the paths to my 2nd array which is in a different subnet.